thma/WhyHaskellMatters/README.md

 We have covered quite a bit of terrain in the course of this article.

-It may seem that Haskell has invented an intimidating mass of non-mainstream concepts.
+It may seem that Haskell has invented an intimidating mass of programming concepts.
 But in fact, Haskell inherits much from earlier functional programming languages.

-Features like first class functions, comprehensive list api or declarative programming had already been introduced with Lisp and Scheme.
+Features like first class functions, comprehensive list APIs or declarative programming had already been introduced with Lisp and Scheme.

-Several others like pattern matching, non-strict evaluation, immutability, purity, static and strong typing, type inference, algebraic data types and polymorphic data types have been invented in languages like Hope, Miranda an ML.
+Several others, like pattern matching, non-strict evaluation, immutability, purity, static and strong typing, type inference, algebraic data types and polymorphic data types have been invented in languages like Hope, Miranda an ML.